armno/tailwind-101/readme.md

 # tailwindcss-101

-Learning TailwindCSS by building a static version of the original Buzzwoo Active replica.
+Learning TailwindCSS by recreating a static version of the original Buzzwoo Active landing page.

 ![screenshot](screenshot.jpg)